Who is Integral Recoveries, Inc.?

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Integral Recoveries may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Integral Recoveries must be honest about who they are and what they are trying to do.
+- Integral Recoveries must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.

 - Integral Recoveries cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.

 Avoid the phone.
 NEVER talk to a debt collector on the phone.
 The less they know about you, the better.